pareenakaur/DSAI-Mini-Project/README.md

 ## About

-This is a Mini-Project for SC 1015(Introduction to Data Science and Artificial Intelligence) which focuses on Road Accidents Incidence.
+This is a Mini-Project for SC1015(Introduction to Data Science and Artificial Intelligence) which focuses on Road Accidents Incidence.
 For detailed walkthrough, please view the source code in order from:
 1. ReadMe file
 2. Numerical
 3. Categorical